- Military Basics

 - Scan your commissary shelves for products tagged with the Dietician-Approved Thumb, or DAT logo, for nutritionally sound selections.

 - Order online with curbside pickup using the Commissary CLICK2GO Online Ordering tool.
 The tool offers convenient access from your desktop or mobile device, recipe features, and featured sales and promotions to help you budget your week.
-Plus, sticking to a preplanned shopping list helps you avoid impulse purchases that might not align with your financial and wellness goals.
+Download the app to your mobile device from Google Play Store or Apple’s App Store.

 Share your healthy lifestyle with your children